mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/overview/index.md

 # Virtual networks

-The SDK allows pods to join virtual networks, with the dcos virtual network available by defualt.
+The SDK allows pods to join virtual networks, with the dcos virtual network available by default.
 You can specify that a pod should join the virtual network by using the `networks` keyword in your YAML definition.
 Refer to the [Developer Guide](https://mesosphere.github.io/dcos-commons/developer-guide/) for more information about how to define virtual networks in your service.

 When a pod is on a virtual network such as the dcos: